ucb-rit/savio-training-slurm-conda-spring-2024/slurm.md

 - Often one core per process (i.e., "worker")
   - Multiple cores per process for threaded code
+  - Avoid having multiple processes per core
-- One or more task (computational piece) per worker
+- One or more computational units per worker

+Confusing: "task" could mean "worker" in the context of MPI or "computational unit" more generally.

 Important:

-- Is code written so as to use parallelization?
+- Is the executable you're using written so as to use parallelization?
 - What does the user need to specify?
   - Sometimes multi-core, single-node parallelization will occur without user specification.